markledden/salesforce-sandbox-controller/README.md

 # Salesforce Sandbox Controller

-1. Automatically publish a platform event upon sandbox create/refresh.
-2. Use the platform event as a trigger to initiate post-refresh actions.

-## Platform Event Definition

-A very simple platform event message (SandboxInitialisation__e) which signals a new sandbox create/refresh.

-## SandboxController.cls

-In the spirit of 'low-code', the class simply publishes a platform event.
-Nothing else.

-Once this is setup, create Flows, Process Builders, or Apex Triggers to run any necessary post-refresh actions in the sandbox.
+Use a controller class to publish a platform event when a sandbox is created or refreshed.
+Subscribe to the platform event to trigger any necessary post sandbox actions in your org.

+## Example: Update .invalid Email Addresses

+Strip the .invalid suffix on user email addresses to allow them access and to reset passwords in the sandbox.

+In this example we'll create a Platform Event Triggered Flow which will get the users in the Sandbox Users public group, loop through and assign the email addresses before saving.